-1.1 These Conditions shall apply as between Articulate(London) Ltd, a limited company whose registered office is at 2nd Floor, Waverley House, 7-12 Noel Street, London, W1F 8GQ, and the Client in respect of the Services provided under the Contract.
+1.1 These Conditions shall apply as between Articulate(London) Ltd t/a Articulate Marketing(Company Number 07572337)(Articulate), a limited company whose registered office is at Hikenield House, East Anton Court, Icknield Way, Andover, SP10 5RG, and the Client in respect of the Services provided under the Contract.

 1.2 In these Conditions the following words and phrases shall have the following meanings unless the context requires otherwise:

-“Articulate Material” any Documents or other materials, and any data or other information provided by Articulate in connection with or relating to the Services;
+“Articulate Material” any Documents or other materials, and any data or other information provided by Articulate either in connection with or relating to the Services;

 “Client” the person, company, firm or entity being party to the Contract and to whom the Services are provided;

-“Client Material” any Documents or other materials, and any data or other information provided by the Client relating to the Services;
+“Client Material” any Documents or other materials, and any data or other information provided by the Client and relating to the Services;

-“Documents” includes, in addition to a document in writing, any map, data, plan, graph, drawing or photograph, any film, negative, tape or other device embodying visual images and any disc, tape or other device(electronic or otherwise) embodying any other data;
+“Documents” includes, in addition to documents in writing, any map, data, plan, graph, drawing or photograph, any film, negative, tape or other device embodying visual images and any disc, tape or other device(electronic or otherwise) embodying any data;

 “VAT” value added tax.